OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Results

-The bottom row shows the maximum magnetic field (11$\pm$1nT) and the most negative $B_z$ (-6$\pm$2 nT) within each ensemble profile (left and center panels).
+The bottom rows shows the maximum magnetic field (16$\pm$3 nT and 11$\pm$1 nT) and the most negative $B_z$ (-11$\pm$2 nT and -2$\pm$1 nT) within each ensemble profile (left and center panels).
 The bottom right panel shows the maximum Kp, which is largest value calculated over the full profile from the velocity and magnetic field.
-We find a mean maximum Kp of 5.4 with a standard deviation of 0.4, which we find occurs in the sheath and is slightly higher than that estimated from ANTEATR alone.

-Figure \ref{IS} shows the full in situ profiles in two different formats, which provide more details than the histograms, but may not be as easy to quickly interpret.
-Both panels show the total magnetic field strength ($B$), three components in GSE coordinates ($B_x$, $B_y$, $B_z$), the estimated Kp, and the in situ velocity profiles, from top to bottom.
-Both panels show the observed in situ profiles in red and the seed profile in blue.
-Panel (a) shows the individual profiles for each ensemble member (gray line) whereas panel (b) shows the percentage chance for different values of each parameter.
-The values are weighted by the total number of CMEs that impact the spacecraft so that in many time cells the total percentage of any value is less than 100 as not all CMEs were present at that time.
+For both cases we find that the ANTEATR value overestimated the maximum $Kp$ determined by FIDO since we did not have the exact magnetic field orientation.
+In addition to overestimating the flux rope $Kp$, we find that the largest values occurred in the sheath for both cases, highlighting the importance of using the FIDO results derived from the full in situ profiles.